TikhonJelvis/RL-book/chapter12/chapter12.md

 Now we consider a Control problem we'd like to test the above LSPI algorithm on.
 We call it the Vampire problem that can be described as a good, old-fashioned bedtime story, as follows:

-> A village is visited by a vampire every morning who randomly eats 1 villager upon entering the village, then retreats to the hills, planning to come back the next morning.
+> *A village is visited by a vampire every morning who uniform-randomly eats 1 villager upon entering the village, then retreats to the hills, planning to come back the next morning.
 The villagers come up with a plan.
-They will poison a certain number of villagers (picked at random uniformly) each night until the vampire eats a poisoned villager the next morning, after which the vampire dies (due to the poison in the villager the vampire ate).
+They will poison a certain number of villagers each night until the vampire eats a poisoned villager the next morning, after which the vampire dies immediately (due to the poison in the villager the vampire ate).
 Unfortunately, all villagers who get poisoned also die the day after they are given the poison.
-If the goal of the villagers is to maximize the expected number of villagers at termination (termination is when either the vampire dies or all villagers are dead), what should be the optimal poisoning policy?
-In other words, if there are $n$ villagers on any day, how many villagers should be poisoned (as a function of $n$)?
+If the goal of the villagers is to maximize the expected number of villagers at termination (termination is when either the vampire dies or all villagers die), what should be the optimal poisoning strategy?
+In other words, if there are $n$ villagers on any day, how many villagers should be poisoned (as a function of $n$)?*

 It is straightforward to model this problem as an MDP.
 The *State* is the number of villagers at risk on any given night (if the vampire is still alive, the *State* is the number of villagers and if the vampire is dead, the *State* is 0, which is the only *Terminal State*).
 The *Action* is the number of villagers poisoned on any given night.
 The *Reward* is zero as long as the vampire is alive, and is equal to the number of villagers remaining if the vampire dies.
-Therefore.
 Let us refer to the initial number of villagers as $I$.
+Thus,

 $$\mathcal{S} = \{0, 1, \ldots, I\}, \mathcal{T} = \{0\}$$
 $$\mathcal{A}(s) = \{0, 1, \ldots, s - 1\} \text{ where } s \in \mathcal{N}$$